FCS 340 - Marriage and Family Relations » Spring 2019 » Chapter 9 Exam

 Question #20

-when partners live together to see what marriage might is like
+In which type of cohabitation do partners live together to see what marriage might be like?

 A. premarital cohabitation